golang/tools/gopls/doc/features/passive.md

 The LSP [`textDocument/documentLink`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_documentLink)
-query uses heuristics to extracts URLs from doc comments and string literals in the current file so that client can present them as clickable links.
+query uses heuristics to extracts URLs from doc comments and string literals in the current file so that the client can present them as clickable links.

 <img src='../assets/documentlink.png'>